-In most vulnerability assessments (???), experts are required to weigh each vulnerability indicators within each theme, and to then weigh each theme to produce global vulnerability maps.
+In most vulnerability assessments (Aceves-Quesada et al. 2007; Stieltjes and Mirgon 1998; D'Ercole 1996), experts are required to weigh each vulnerability indicator within each theme, and to then weigh each theme to produce global vulnerability maps.
 We have chosen to give the same weight to all indicators and to produce thematic vulnerability maps instead of global vulnerability maps for several reasons.
-First, the geo-referenced datasets we were able to gather for each theme come from a wide range of sources.
+First, the georeferenced datasets we were able to gather for each theme come from a wide range of sources.
 Therefore, a lack of consistency amongst datasets was often found, making comparison difficult.
-Second, weighting of vulnerability indicators is typically achieved using Multi-Criteria Evaluation (????), which is based on an extended knowledge of the concerned geographical area.
+Second, weighting of vulnerability indicators is typically achieved using Multi-Criteria Evaluation (Saaty 1980, 2008; Malczewski 2006; Aceves-Quesada et al. 2007), which is based on an extended knowledge of the concerned geographical area.
 Remote studies like ours do not allow such assessments related to precise socio-economic contexts, and we chose not to rank vulnerability parameters.
 Modern GIS tools make Multi-Criteria Evaluations relatively easy and rapid, and such process could therefore be easily added to the resulting thematic vulnerability maps obtained with our method.
 Finally, since the aim of the present paper is to develop a method to assess the vulnerability (and the risk) related to tephra fallout, thematic vulnerability maps might be more efficient than global vulnerability maps to reveal the strengths and weaknesses of different administrative units towards this hazard.